 She assumed she was gay, until she served eight months in a young offenders institution for a robbery she committed when she was 16.

-"I had just turned 18 when I was sent away," she says.
+"I was just a naive teenager when they sent me away," she says.

 "I had dropped out of college.
 Basically, I had gone off the rails because I was terrified of going to prison.
 I ended up taking lots of drugs.